CrochetFeve0251/psr2-plugin/wiki/general/migrating.md

 First we need to add the launchpad library by doing `composer i wp-launchpad/core --dev`, we add it as a development dependency as it will be protected later by Strauss and due to that we don't want from it inside the `vendor` folder in production.

-Then inside the file `composer.json` we need to add the library `wp-launchpad/core` inside the list `extra.strauss.pacakges`.
+Then inside the file `composer.json` we need to add the library `wp-launchpad/core` inside the list `extra.strauss.packages`.

 On this is done we can install the library again using `composer i` and the code from the core should then be present inside the `vendor-prefixed`.